 At RMC, you will master the skills to solve real-world problems and be ready for a career in civil, mechanical, aeronautical, or biomedical engineering.
-Our engineering major covers the fundamentals of engineering mechanics through hands-on, project-based design in a small classroom setting.
+Our ABET-accredited engineering major covers the fundamentals of engineering mechanics through hands-on, project-based design in a small classroom setting.
 Work collaboratively with classmates and receive personalized attention from faculty.
 The result?
-Engineers who are leaders, communicators, and scientists too – ready to thrive in any part of the field.
-The program is designed for ABET accreditation after the first class of graduates in 2023.
+Engineers who are leaders, communicators, and scientists too: ready to thrive in any part of the field.

 Engineering